 The beautiful Logan Utah Temple was built by the Church of Jesus Christ of Latter-day Saints and dates back to 1884.

-Constructed on an area of more than 119,000 square feet, it comprises four ordinance rooms and 11 rooms for sealing.
+Constructed on more than 119,000 square feet, it comprises four ordinance rooms and 11 rooms for sealing.

-The temple is used for a lot of purposes, including ceremonies like weddings, baptism, and even sealing.
+The temple is used for many purposes, including ceremonies like weddings, baptisms, and even sealing.

 Trek along the Renowned Crimson Trail

 The Crimson Trail is a well-renowned hiking spot in Logan.